-Testing Code of Ethics
+NC TESTING CODE OF ETHICS

-- (a) This Rule shall apply to all public school employees who are involved in the state testing program. - (b) The superintendent or superintendent's designee shall develop local policies and procedures to ensure maximum test security in coordination with the policies and procedures developed by the test publisher.
-The principal shall ensure test security within the school building. - (1) The principal shall store test materials in a secure, locked area.
-The principal shall allow test materials to be distributed immediately prior to the test administration.
-Before each test administration, the building level test coordinator shall accurately count and distribute test materials.
-Immediately after each test administration, the building level test coordinator shall collect, count, and return all test materials to the secure, locked storage area. - (2) "Access" to test materials by school personnel means handling the materials but does not include reviewing tests or analyzing test items.
-The superintendent or superintendent's designee shall designate the personnel who are authorized to have access to test materials. - (3) Persons who have access to secure test materials shall not use those materials for personal gain. - (4) No person may copy, reproduce, or paraphrase in any manner or for any reason the test materials without the express written consent of the test publisher. - (5) The superintendent or superintendent's designee shall instruct personnel who are responsible for the testing program in testing administration procedures.
-This instruction shall include test administrations that require procedural modifications and shall emphasize the need to follow the directions outlined by the test publisher. - (6) Any person who learns of any breach of security, loss of materials, failure to account for materials, or any other deviation from required security procedures shall immediately report that information to the principal, building level test coordinator, school system test coordinator, and state level test coordinator. - (c) Preparation for testing. - (1) The superintendent shall ensure that school system test coordinators: - (A) secure necessary materials; - (B) plan and implement training for building level test coordinators, test administrators, and proctors; - (C) ensure that each building level test coordinator and test administrator is trained in the implementation of procedural modifications used during test administrations; and - (D) in conjunction with program administrators, ensure that the need for test modifications is documented and that modifications are limited to the specific need. - (2) The principal shall ensure that the building level test coordinators: - (A) maintain test security and accountability of test materials; - (B) identify and train personnel, proctors, and backup personnel for test administrations; and - (C) encourage a positive atmosphere for testing. - (3) Test administrators shall be school personnel who have professional training in education and the state testing program.

-- (4) Teachers shall provide instruction that meets or exceeds the standard course of study to meet the needs of the specific students in the class.
-Teachers may help students improve test-taking skills by: - (A) helping students become familiar with test formats using curricular content; - (B) teaching students test-taking strategies and providing practice sessions; - (C) helping students learn ways of preparing to take tests; and - (D) using resource materials such as test questions from test item banks, testlets and linking documents in instruction and test preparation.
+- (a) This Rule shall apply to all public school unit (PSU) employees or agents while they are administering the Annual Testing Program defined in Rule .0307(c) of this Section. - (b) The PSU shall develop local policies and procedures to ensure maximum test security in coordination with the policies and procedures developed by the test publisher. - (c) The PSU shall require all testing coordinators, school test coordinators, test administrators and proctors to be trained as required in Rule .0308 of this Section. - (d) The PSU shall designate the personnel who are authorized to have access to secure test materials.
+"Access" to test materials by school personnel means handling the materials but does not include reviewing tests or analyzing test items. - (1) Persons who have access to secure test materials shall not use those materials for any purpose other than test administration. - (2) No person shall copy, reproduce, or paraphrase the test materials without the express written consent of the test publisher. - (e) The principal shall store test materials in a locked facility to which only the principal has access.
+The principal shall not allow anyone access to the test materials except as necessary for administration. - (f) When PSU personnel discover loss of materials, failure to account for materials, or any evidence of unauthorized access to the materials, they shall report the discovery without delay to the principal, school test coordinator, school system (LEA) test coordinator, or charter school director. - (g) PSUs shall ensure that test coordinators: - (1) plan and implement training for school test coordinators, test administrators, and proctors; - (2) ensure each school test coordinator and test administrator is trained in accordance with Rule .0308 of this Section; and - (3) in conjunction with program administrators, ensure test accommodations to students entitled to testing accommodations as defined in 16 NCAC 06G .0315; are documented and provided. - (h) The principal or the principal's designee shall serve as school test coordinator. - (i) The principal shall ensure the school test coordinator maintains test security and accountability of test materials, including taking the following actions: - (1) before each test administration, the school test coordinator shall count and distribute test materials; - (2) after each test administration, the school test coordinator shall without delay collect, count, and return all test materials to the locked storage facility; - (3) establishes procedures to assure all students participating in the Annual Testing Program have an equal opportunity to demonstrate their knowledge on the test; and - (4) identifies and trains personnel, proctors, and backup personnel for test administrations. - (j) Teachers may help students improve test-taking skills by: - (1) helping students become familiar with test formats using curricular content; - (2) teaching students test-taking strategies and providing practice sessions; - (3) helping students learn ways of preparing to take tests; and - (4) using resource materials such as test questions from test item banks and linking documents in instruction and test preparation.

-(d) Test administration.
+NC TESTING CODE OF ETHICS